 High School (9th & 10th Grade) by May 31st $700 per year starting June 1st $725.00 per year

 This class offers three 60-minute classes: History, Language Arts, and Science.
 High schoolers are given the challenge to participate in the memory program if they have not already memorized key History, Science, and Grammar memory pegs.

 Language Arts class includes literature, writing, and light grammar.
 (For families seeking more grammar at home, we recommend Daily Grams.)
-In this course, students will learn to write a research paper, including notecards, outline, integrating sources, and citing sources, annotate texts, develop public skeaking skills, understand autobiography and biography, as well as developing thier use of analogies, similes, metaphors, and more.
+In this course, students will learn to write a research paper, including notecards, outline, integrating sources, and citing sources, annotate texts, develop public speaking skills, understand autobiography and biography, as well as developing their use of analogies, similes, metaphors, and more.

-The Social Studies strand includes History and Geography focusing on American History.
+The Social Studies strand includes History and Geography with an emphasis on American History and how it fits in with the rest of the world.
 Students will be given reading assignments, and mapping related to readings.
-In class, student will engage in class discussions using the Socratic Method.
+Student will also engage in classroom discussions.

 Science for 2018-2019 focuses on Physical Science.
 The purpose of this class is to present a general and broad overview of physics and physical sciences.
 We will study the history of physics, important people in the field of physics, and hopefully bring to light an understanding of the interesting ways physics affects our lives.

 NOTE: This is not a senior-level physics course and will not require upper-level math skills, but it will meet the requirements of a high school credit, assuming the student completes all assignments.

 CLICK HERE to go to the High School Page for more information.

 Infants & Toddlers by May 31st $144 per year starting June 1st $192.00 per year